tarantool/cartridge-cli/examples/getting-started-app/README.md

 ## Add dependencies and helper scripts

-Copy the following files and scripts from the example repository to the root of your project repository:

-* `demo.yml` &mdash; example of cluster configuration file (5 instances)
+Copy the `demo.yml` from the example repository to the root of your project repository, it is an example of cluster configuration file (5 instances);
-* `start.sh` &mdash; script for start a cluster
-* `stop.sh` &mdash; script for stoping all instances
-* `clean.sh` &mdash; script for stop all instances and clean up the working directory

 We are almost there.
 We only need to two things.
 First, list the new roles in the `init.lua` file that you'll find in the project root: